KimThy13/Aspect-Based-Sentiment-Analysis-for-Online-Movie-Reviews/README.md

 ```
 Input: The acting was great but the plot was too slow.
-Output: ["The acting was great", "the plot was too slow"]
+Output: ["The acting was great ; the plot was too slow"]
 ```

 ### 🔹 ABSA Extraction (Phase 2)